 What Do Car Manufacturers Do for CPO Programs?

 Manufacturers vary in their certified pre-owned vehicle programs.
-For example, Volkswagen takes cars with a clean title that are no more than 6 years old and have less than 75,000 miles.
-Then, a factory-trained Volkswagen mechanic performs a 100-plus point inspection to see if the vehicle meets the manufacturer's standards.
-The dealership replaces or repairs any part that fails the inspection.
-The goal is to bring the car as close to as-new as possible.
-The Volkswagen dealer then sells the vehicle with a two-year, 24,000-mile warranty to cover the powertrain, electrical and air conditioning.
-You also get peace of mind with 24-hour roadside assistance.
+Luxury brands tend to offer more add-ons to their certified cars, but all should precisely detail the inspection process of a CPO vehicle.
+Mainstream brands like Toyota can offer comprehensive CPO programs with multi-point inspections.
+For example, Volkswagen takes cars with a clean title no more than six years old and have less than 75,000 miles.
+Then, a factory-trained mechanic performs a 100-plus point inspection to see if the vehicle meets the manufacturer's standards.
+Next, the dealership replaces or repairs any part that fails the check.

-Manufacturers may not have the exact same standards for each CPO vehicle, but the concept remains the same.
-You’re buying a car that's higher quality than most used vehicles, but you will likely have to pay a higher price to do so.
+Manufacturers may not have the same standards for each CPO model, but the concept remains the same.
+Understand how much of the remainder of the original bumper-to-bumper warranty is left and what the powertrain warranty will still cover.
+As a result, you're buying a car that's higher quality than most used vehicles, but you will likely have to pay a higher price to do so.